mlm-games/initial-rom-build-tester/README.md

 # Initial ROM Build Tester

-A GitHub Action designed to test the buildability of Android ROMs within an hour.
+A GitHub Action designed to test the buildability of Android ROMs for an hour.
 This action streamlines the process of configuring the environment, syncing the source code, and initiating a test build for Android ROMs.

+## Note

+- Make sure the build is small enough (or doesnt take more space than needed) to be able to run.
+Latest (at the time: A15 builds, github container size: around 90gb) are doomed to fail as they would definitely take more than 100gb to sync...

 ## Features